dmshah4/cs762_FA21_Deep_Learning/README.md

 ## Tips
 Those with a keen eye will notice that there is much improvement for code optimization in this work.
 It should be fairly simple to improve the runtime efficiency of the provided notebooks if one wishes to do so.

+## References
+Kathuria, A. (2021).
+Tutorial on implementing YOLO v3 from scratch in PyTorch.
+Retrieved 21 December 2021, from https://blog.paperspace.com/how-to-implement-a-yolo-object-detector-in-pytorch/